captn3m0/historical-mf-data/README.md

 The versioning scheme follows SemVer, with the date being used for the minor and patch version in a  `MAJOR.MINOR.YYYYMMDD` format.
 This results in the date being clearly provided in the version number.

-The Major number is currently 0, to denote alpha release status.
+1. The Major number is currently 0, to denote alpha release status.
 It will be bumped to 1 once the database schema is stable.
-Minor releases will be bumped on non-breaking changes to the schema - such as new fields, or indexes being added.
+2. Minor releases will be bumped on non-breaking changes to the schema - such as new fields, or indexes being added, or deprecation announcements.
-Major version will be bumped only on breaking changes.
+3. Major version will be bumped only on breaking changes.
+4. In departure from SemVer, minor and patch versions _might not_ get reset to `0` on major and minor upgrades respectively.
+5. There's no guarantee about Pricing Information from release date being present in the dataset.

 ## Data Format